DB-EnginesextremeDB - Data management wherever you need itEnglish

 Please select another system to include it in the comparison.

-Our visitors often compare FoundationDB and Sphinx with Redis, PostgreSQL and MySQL.
+Our visitors often compare FoundationDB and Sphinx with Redis, Apache Cassandra and Postgres-XL.

 Editorial information provided by DB-Engines